ezechiaskumbu77/alx-system_engineering-devops/0x00-shell_basics/README.md

 Alx shell basic script
-10. Navigating to the previous dir
+10. Navigating to the previous directory